Travel in Iceland remains normal. See details on the latest eruption

 CAN YOU SEE THE NORTHERN LIGHTS IN ICELAND IN JULY

 It’s just unlikely.
-The Northern Lights can only be viewed when it is very dark outside, whereas July is one of the lightest times of the year.
+The northern lights can only be viewed when it is very dark outside, whereas July is one of the lightest times of the year.
 That being said, you’ll leave with a great excuse to come back to Iceland in the winter!

 Even though the sun is out, that doesn’t mean you can forego your layers.
 Make sure to pack these essentials for your trip to Iceland in July: